Mehmet Murat Koseoglu, Andrés Norambuena, Elizabeth R. Sharlow, John S. Lazo, George S. Bloom (Handling Associate Editor: Hans-Ulrich Demuth)

 Vital Exhaustion and Incidence of Dementia: Results from the Copenhagen City Heart Study

 Abstract: Background: Psychological distress is potentially linked to the risk of dementia through neurologic and cardiovascular mechanisms.
 Vital exhaustion (VE) is a mental state of psychological distress, which could be a risk factor for dementia.
 Objective: To investigate whether VE is a risk factor for dementia in later life.
 Methods: We used data from 6,807 participants attending the third survey of the Copenhagen City Heart Study in 1991-1994.
 VE was assessed by 17 symptoms (score: 0-17) from the Maastricht Questionnaire.
 Information on dementia was obtained from national registers.
 Risk time for dementia was counted from five years after VE assessment for participants >55 years at the time of VE assessment.
 For younger participants, risk time for dementia was counted from the year they turned 60 years and onwards.
 Participants were followed until 2016.
-We used Poisson regression to calculated incidence rate ratios (IRR) and their 95% confidence intervals (CI).
+We used Poisson regression to calculate incidence rate ratios (IRR) and their 95% confidence intervals (CI).
 Results: During an average follow-up of 10 years, 872 participants were registered with dementia.
 We found a dose-response relation between the number of VE symptoms and the incidence of dementia.
 For every additional VE symptom, the dementia incidence increased by 2% (IRR = 1.024; 95% CI: 1.004-1.043).
 Adjustment for socio-demographic and health-related factors did not change the results substantially.
 Neither did stratification by age, sex, educational level, and marital status.
 Conclusion: We found evidence that VE is a risk factor for dementia.
 Our sensitivity analyses supported that this association was not only due to VE being a potential prodromal sign of dementia.

 Carolina Delgado, Rodrigo C. Vergara, Melissa Martínez, Gada Musa, Fernando Henríquez, Andrea Slachevsky (Handling Associate Editor: Krista Lanctôt)